HenrikSamuelsson/c-terms/README.md

 **struct** A composite data type declaration that defines variables under one name in a block of memory.

-**type qualifier** A keyword that is applied to a type, resulting in a qualified type, expressing additional information about a volue.
+**type qualifier** A keyword that is applied to a type, resulting in a qualified type, expressing additional information about a value.